The Thompson-Lyons transfer lemma for fusion systems: Proof of Theorem TL

 where $S_i \leq S$ and $\phi_i \in \Hom_\F(S_i, S)$ for each $i \in I$.
 For a an abelian group $A$ and a group homomorphism $\psi\colon S \to A$, define the \emph{transfer map relative to} $\Omega$ to be the homomorphism $\tr_{\Omega, \psi}: S \to A$ given by

 for $u \in S$, where $\tr_{S_i, \phi_i\psi}^S$ is the ordinary transfer.
 From \ref{D:charbiset}(b),

-\section{Proof of Theorem~TL}
+\section{Proof of Theorem~{\rm TL}}

-Assume the hypotheses of Theorem~TL.
-Let $\psi\colon S \to S/T$ be the quotient map.
+\begin{proof}[of Theorem~{\rm TL}] Let $\psi\colon S \to S/T$ be the quotient map.
 Suppose that $u$ has no fully $\F$-centralized $\F$-conjugate in $T$.
 We shall show that $u$ lies outside the kernel of the transfer map $\tr_{\Omega, \psi}$.
-Once this is done, it follows from \eqref{E:LW(b)} that the focal subgroup $\foc(\F)$ is properly contained in $S$.
-By \cite[Lemma~7.2]{AschbacherKessarOliver2011}, $\hyp(\F) < S$ contradicting (3).
+Once this is done, the Theorem follows from \eqref{E:LW(b)}.

 Without loss of generality we may assume that $u$ itself is fully $\F$-centralized.
 Let $P = C_S(u)$.
 Applying the Mackey formula for, and the definition of, ordinary transfer, we have